York Beach Maine

 Serving Public Health District 7 – “Downeast”

-Unit 2644, the Downeast MRC is currently reforming as part of a collaborative effort involving the Maine CDC District Public Health and Hancock County Emergency Management Agency.
+Unit 2644, the Downeast MRC is currently housed by Hancock County Emergency Management Agency and is a collaborative effort involving the Maine CDC District Public Health District Liasons and Hancock County Emergency Management Agency.
+The unit is led by Unit Coordinators, Al May and Andrew Sankey.

 Serving Public Health District 4 – “Midcoast”